deployphp/deployer/docs/ci-cd.md

     - echo "${SSH_PRIVATE_KEY}" | tr -d '\r' | ssh-add - > /dev/null
   script:
     - dep deploy -vvv
+  resource_group: production
   only:
     - master
 ```

+###Deployment concurrency
+Only one deployment job runs at a time with the [`resource_group` keyword](https://docs.gitlab.com/ee/ci/yaml/index.html#resource_group) in .gitlab-ci.yml.

+In addition, you can ensure that older deployment jobs are cancelled automatically when a newer deployment runs by enabling the [Skip outdated deployment jobs](https://docs.gitlab.com/ee/ci/pipelines/settings.html#skip-outdated-deployment-jobs) feature.